FeisalAhmed/Delani/README.md

    ## BDD

     -This application is used as aportfolio to showcase previous projects.
-    -It is also used to advertise a bussiness like this Delani studio.
+    -It is also used to advertise a bussiness like this Delani Studio.

    ## SUPORT AND CONTACT DETAILS